patrick-kidger/action_update_python_project/README.md

 Assumes that your project uses a `pyproject.toml` file; the `project.name` and `project.version` fields will be accessed.
 In particular the latter must not be dynamic.
 (You should put `__version__ = importlib.metadata.version(your_package_name)` in your top-level `__init__.py` file to get the version at runtime.)

+You should go to `<your repository> > Settings > Actions > General > Workflow permissions` and enable `Read and write permissions` so that releases can be made to GitHub.

 ### Example

 ```